Last Updated on 07/08/2023

 Finally, be ruthless!
-When you bring new things home, leave them in plain sight.
+When you bring new things home, leave them in plain sight and keep the tags on.
 If you have not used them or worn them within one week of purchasing, return them to the store or online shop.

 I had fun writing this post and would love to know how it resonated with you.
 Have you considered curbing your spending habits at all?
 Or have you done so already?
 Please leave a comment and let us know how you managed to stop buying stuff you don’t need or wear!